barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

    - Example: “Use toneOfVoice to adjust diction; apply writerBrief context; emit copyVariants output.”
 5. **Annotate the plan node.**
    - Store `agentId`, `capabilityId` (or `derivedFrom`), the selected facet arrays, resolved schemas, merged system instruction, retry/fallback policy, and a rationale blob for debugging.

+#### Planner Prompt Blueprint (v2)
+- **System message framing:** The PlannerService system prompt is partitioned into clearly labeled sections—`SYSTEM`, `SCHEMA DEFINITION`, `CONTEXT`, `FACET CATALOG SUMMARY`, `CAPABILITY REGISTRY SUMMARY`, `PLANNER RULES`, `INTERNAL CHECKLIST`, `EXAMPLE REASONING`, and `OUTPUT INSTRUCTIONS`.
+The schema block mirrors the PlanGraph contract verbatim so downstream validation stays in sync while the facet/capability sections direct the model to the tables rendered in the user prompt.
+- **System prompt data tables:** The generated system message injects facet (`Facet`, `Direction`, `Description`) and capability (`Capability ID`, `Display Name`, `Kind`, `Input Facets`, `Output Facets`, `Summary`) tables built from the live catalog/registry snapshot.
+Rows are trimmed to context-relevant entries while preserving catalog ordering so the LLM operates on authoritative metadata without bloating the user prompt.
+- **User prompt focus:** The user message now concentrates on the task envelope, planner hints, policies, special instructions, and current graph context, reducing duplication while keeping the planner grounded in run-specific details.
+- **Context walkthrough:** Envelope objective, planner directives, policies, inputs, output contract, and any existing graph context are summarized in compact sections ahead of the tables.
+Special instructions and legacy policy markers surface inline so the planner can reason about constraints before composing nodes.
+- **Checklist + diagnostics guardrails:** The internal checklist from the Prompt Blueprint now lives in both the system instructions and the user message reminder to reinforce facet coverage, capability validity, and rationale requirements.
+Guidance about diagnostics vs. invented nodes is word-for-word with the blueprint to maintain orchestration parity.
+- **Prompt telemetry:** PlannerService records system/user character counts and rendered row counts through `flex.planner.prompt.*` histograms.
+This enables the orchestrator telemetry feed to track prompt efficiency regressions and correlate token budgets to plan quality.

 #### Story 8.8 Dynamic Assembly Details
 - **Live registry hydration:** During planning the orchestrator hydrates the latest capability snapshot (strategy, generation, QA, transformation helpers) and facet catalog definitions.
 Capability selections record coverage gaps so derived nodes are transparent.